Supporting EAL Students

 • Use multiple ways modes of presenting information and opportunities for engagement that support EAL learners in terms of language.

-• Use platforms such as YouTube and TED Talks that have functions such as close captioning or subtitles in multiple languages.
-Include materials that can be viewed multiple times.
+• Use platforms such as YouTube and TED Talks that have functions such as closed captioning or subtitles in multiple languages.
+Include materials that can be viewed multiple times

-• Create or get students to create a glossary of key terms for students to refer to ahead of reading and associated online engagement).
-Explain idioms and metaphors.
+• Create or get students to create a glossary of key terms for students to refer to ahead of reading and associated online/class engagement).
+Explain idioms and metaphors

 Engage